A career in interior and spatial design combines architectural knowledge, project management and creative design skills

-Many work on a freelance basis or are self-employed, although it is uncommon to set up your own business without first getting experience and building up a reputation and a list of contacts.
+Many work on a freelance basis or are self-employed, although it is uncommon to set up your own business without substantial experience and having built up a reputation and a list of contacts.

-Increasingly, opportunities exist working for domestic customers in the expanding field of house interiors.
-This can include the restoration and/or maintenance of historically important buildings as part of a team comprising conservation officers, architects, designers and other professionals.
+There are increasing opportunities to work for domestic customers in the expanding field of house interiors.
+This can include the restoration or maintenance of historically important buildings as part of a team made up of conservation officers, architects, designers and other professionals.